abbiewade/abbiewade.github.io/smartalarmclock.md

 }
 ```

-For now, we will assume that the python side of our program will deal with sending a correctly formatted time, so
+You will notice that we have used two helper functions in the code above.
+We are also going to step through what the basic versions of this code should look like.
+In the ```setAlarm(int time)``` function, we want to store the time and show to the user that there is an alarm set.
+For now, we will assume that the python side of our program will deal with sending a correctly formatted time, so all we have to do is store the value we read from serial and store it for later use.
+The code, while simple is quite important, and shown below.

 ```c++
 void setAlarm(int time){
     alarmTime = time;